 Think kids are the only ones going to your camp?
 Nope.
 Their parents are there too, experiencing camp though the photos you post.
+Everyone wants to see summer photos from camp.
 Give them the world-class experience they deserve.
-Our elegant photo system employs the latest technology in web-based photo browsing — it’s fast, engaging, intuitive, and integrated with social media.
+Our elegant summer photo system employs the latest technology in web-based photo browsing — it’s fast, engaging, intuitive, and integrated with social media.
 But this is also about you…

 Your camp looks beautiful, your staff are in their element, and your campers are having the times of their lives.
 You’re capturing these moments, right?
 How you share these moments makes all the difference.
 Our sleek, mobile-friendly interface rivals any photo browser out there.
 But this one’s camp-specific.
 It’s fast and secure, and it’s designed to help you tell your summer story.